 — Swiss Ramble (@SwissRamble) July 26, 2021

-But, it will not be enough as the club’s wage bill currently disallows them to spend even a meagre amount on transfers.
-That is why, all their signings have been free transfers to prevent paying transfer fees that would add to their troubles.
+But, it was not enough as the club’s wage bill currently disallows them to spend even a meagre amount on transfers.
+That is why all their signings have been free transfers to prevent paying transfer fees that would add to their troubles.

 Just a couple of seasons ago, Barcelona had the highest spending budget in La Liga after adjusting for spending caps, but now they are struggling to even register new signings in their squad.